Latka logo

 Blake Burch

-Blake Burch is the co-founder and CEO of Shipyard, the quickest way for data teams to launch, monitor, and share workflows.
-Formerly the Head of Data for PMG Digital Agency, he led end-to-end data strategy for brands like OpenTable, Travelocity, Sephora, and Gap, scaling marketing efforts through algorithms and automation.
+Blake Burch is the co-founder and CEO of Shipyard App.
+He was 30 years old at the time of the July 2023 interview.
+Prior to founding Shipyard, Burch served as head of data at PMG Digital Agency, where he led end-to-end data strategy for brands including OpenTable, Travelocity, Sephora, and Gap, scaling marketing efforts through algorithms and automation.

 Q&A